KimmieX/studyQuiz_app/README.md

-This is a capstone project and i've decided to create a quiz app that generates qustions based on files that have been uploaded by a user.
+This is a capstone project about a study quiz app.
+A master user sets questions to be answered by another user and types the correct answer in addition.
+If a user is answering a question and the answer is anything than the given answr. he is marked down.